Goin' South: Reception

-Variety wrote, "Jack Nicholson playing Gabby Hayes is interesting, even amusing at times, but Hayes was never a leading man, which 'Goin' South' desperately needs," adding that the "largely uninteresting" relationship between the Nicholson and Steenburgen characters "never jells, as Nicholson continues to sputter and chomp, acting more like her grandfather than a handsome roué out to overcome her virginity."
+Variety wrote: "Jack Nicholson playing Gabby Hayes is interesting, even amusing at times, but Hayes was never a leading man, which Goin' South desperately needs," adding that the "largely uninteresting" relationship between the Nicholson and Steenburgen characters "never jells, as Nicholson continues to sputter and chomp, acting more like her grandfather than a handsome roué out to overcome her virginity."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and stated that "Jack Nicholson may be cute, but two hours of cute he is not ...
 Nicholson as director takes his own sweet time, giving us scene after scene of him acting silly.
 My guess is that he doesn't think he is being indulgent with the character, because half the time he puts the character down.
 But the result is the same: Jack and more Jack.
-The film could use more of John Belushi, the 'Animal House' star, wasted here in a walk-on as a fat Mexican deputy sheriff.
-What 'Goin' South' could also use is a credible villain."
-Charles Champlin of the Los Angeles Times was positive, writing, "There ain't much to it, to drop into the cackling vernacular of the movie, but what there is, is choice.
-Nicholson, directing for the first time since 'Drive, He Said,' has a fine way with actors, including himself, and he sets and sustains a tone that is larger than life but not so broad as to be only farcically foolish."
+The film could use more of John Belushi, the Animal House star, wasted here in a walk-on as a fat Mexican deputy sheriff.
+What Goin' South could also use is a credible villain."
+Charles Champlin of the Los Angeles Times was positive, writing: "There ain't much to it, to drop into the cackling vernacular of the movie, but what there is, is choice.
+Nicholson, directing for the first time since Drive, He Said, has a fine way with actors, including himself, and he sets and sustains a tone that is larger than life but not so broad as to be only farcically foolish."
 Gary Arnold of The Washington Post called the film "a stupefying throwback" that "expires right before your eyes from a terminal case of the feebles," with Nicholson and Steenburgen "a bust" as a romantic comedy team.
-David Ansen of Newsweek wrote, "Droll, sweet-tempered and lackadaisical, it's a shaggy-dog story with Nicholson playing the shaggy dog ...
+David Ansen of Newsweek wrote: "Droll, sweet-tempered and lackadaisical, it's a shaggy-dog story with Nicholson playing the shaggy dog ...
 Unfortunately, after a highly inventive first half, the tale gets mighty thin, and the waifish Steenburgen doesn't have enough range to carry her share of the romantic burden.
-Just when 'Goin' South' needs to build, the pace gets poky and the wit becomes mere whimsy.
+Just when Goin' South needs to build, the pace gets poky and the wit becomes mere whimsy.
 A little less coyness, and a lot more John Belushi (as a Mexican deputy), would have helped."
-Lawrence O'Toole wrote in Maclean's, "Every time Nicholson beams his gin-soaked grin into the movie, Goin' South is momentarily salvaged; but everything and everybody outside him seem to atrophy in the sun.
-It's his second crack at directing ... and he's not untalented, yet the selection of shots doesn't have the rhythmic grace to pull us into the wispy narrative."
-Pauline Kael of The New Yorker stated, "Nicholson's prankish performance dominates the movie, and, with his prankishness also coming out in the casting and the directing, the movie hasn't any stabilizing force; there's nothing to balance what he's doing—no one with a stratjacket."
+Lawrence O'Toole wrote in Maclean's: "Every time Nicholson beams his gin-soaked grin into the movie, Goin' South is momentarily salvaged; but everything and everybody outside him seem to atrophy in the sun.
+It's his second crack at directing...and he's not untalented, yet the selection of shots doesn't have the rhythmic grace to pull us into the wispy narrative."
+Pauline Kael of The New Yorker stated: "Nicholson's prankish performance dominates the movie, and with his prankishness also coming out in the casting and the directing, the movie hasn't any stabilizing force; there's nothing to balance what he's doing—no one with a straitjacket."
+Stanley Kauffmann of The New Republic wrote that Goin' South "is boring after about the sixth minute, an especially irritating bore because there's an idea in it for a good Nicholson picture".